santinoacco/Master-Thesis/README.md

 # Master-Thesis
-Essentials of my Master Thesis in Applied Physics in colaboration with CERN.
+Essentials of my Master Thesis in Applied Physics in colaboration with ATLAS at CERN.